 By Nic Spaull and Nompumelelo Mohohlwane

-How to pacakge, present and deliver your research to the media
+How to package and present your research to the media

-- Make your case: Do not assume that your story is important, make a case for it!
+- Make your case.
+Do not assume that your story is important, make a case for it!
 Why should readers care?
 Why should the journalist care?
 How does this speak to a bigger agenda/concern/movement?
 Answer these questions deliberately and early on in your communication.
-If you get this right, journalists are often willing to take a chance with your story even if it may be beyond what is the typical article.
+If you get this right, journalists are often willing to take a chance with your story even if it may be beyond a typical article.

 As researchers we receive years of training in graduate school on research methods but next to nothing on research dissemination in mainstream media (often derogatorily called ‘common’ media).
 This is starting to change.
 Throughout the world there is now a much stronger emphasis on ‘impact’ and ensuring that research (particularly donor-funded research) impacts public policy and discussion.
 How should researchers engage with the media to ensure their research findings are actually covered in the media, and secondly that they are covered accurately?
 I include 7 informal pointers below that have helped us when engaging with the media: